 The Julie Baker and Mike O’Neill Memorial Regatta

 The purpose of this scholarship is to get people on the water who otherwise would be unable to afford the expense of rowing.
-We believe that rowing is beneficial for everyone, and in the spirit of Mike, we want to enable deserving people to participate in the sport.
-Please see Mike’s bio below.
+We believe that rowing is beneficial for everyone, and in the spirit of Mike and Julie, we want to enable deserving people to participate in the sport.
+Please see Mike and Julie's bio below.
 The award may be granted in partial or full.
 Veterans and people with health-related issues have first priority.
 Other deserving individual will be considered on a case-by-case basis

 If you are interested in the scholarship, please fill out this form.
 In the "message" section please include your circumstances for desiring help from the scholarship, rowing experience (if any), and how you feel rowing will help you in the coming year.
 Also, explain how you plan to use the funds and how much you are seeking.
 Experience with rowing is not necessary.
 Beginners are encouraged to apply.

 Mike was a civil engineer who was diagnosed in 2008 with coronary artery disease and high cholesterol.
 Some of his work colleagues were rowers who were forming a new rowing club called the Genesee Rowing Club (GRC).
 They convinced Mike that rowing would help improve his health issues and in turn, Mike could help them plan and build a boat house for the newly formed club.